interstitialRedirectModalTitle

 Clear water ripples and flows over smooth stones in a creek bed lined with thick, green shrubs and trees.

-FROM RIVERS TO SPRINGS Barton Creek flows through TNC's Barton Springs Habitat Preserve, before reaching Austin's beloved Barton Springs swimming pool and eventually recharging the Edwards Aquifer. © Pierce Inrgam
+FROM RIVERS TO SPRINGS Barton Creek flows through TNC's Barton Creek Habitat Preserve, before reaching Austin's beloved Barton Springs swimming pool and eventually recharging the Edwards Aquifer. © Pierce Inrgam

 As the only major U.S. metropolitan area dependent on an aquifer for most of its drinking water, San Antonio has long understood the importance of conserving open space to keep groundwater from being polluted by runoff from intensive development.
 In 2000, voters approved the city’s first publicly financed measure to protect the aquifer, creating the Edwards Aquifer Protection Program.
 The proposition passed with enthusiastic support and ultimately raised $45 million to purchase properties in Bexar County, where San Antonio lies.
 Five years later, San Antonians voted not only to continue the program, but to also double the amount of funding and expand it to include rural counties.
 The second phase of the Edwards Aquifer Protection Initiative allocated an additional $90 million to protect the Edwards Aquifer.
 In 2010 and 2015, voters renewed the initiative yet again at the same level for a total of $315 million spent to date.

-Clear water pools and flows over porous rock formations.
+Clear water flows over porous rock formations and moss, pooling in a small creek.

-TNC'S LOVE CREEK PRESERVE At this 2,500-acre preserve, Love Creek flows over terraced limestone before joining the west prong of the Medina River and ultimately contributing to the Edwards Aquifer. © Ian Shive
+TNC'S LOVE CREEK PRESERVE At this 2,500-acre preserve, Love Creek flows over terraced limestone before joining the west prong of the Medina River and ultimately contributing to the Edwards Aquifer. © R.J.
+Hinkle

 A closeup of a hand holding a large piece of white limestone with many holes throughout it, along with two other small rocks.